Recognized/kotlin-fuzzer/README.md

 # kotlin-fuzzer

-This is subproject of [kotlin project fork](https://github.com/Recognized/kotlin).
+This is subproject of [Kotlin fork](https://github.com/Recognized/kotlin).

+Use `:fuzzer:build` gradlew task in order to build and verify this repository.